Our Lady of the Nile

 Our Lady of the Nile (Notre-Dame du Nil) is a French-language novel by Rwanda-born writer Scholastique Mukasonga, originally published in 2012 by Éditions Gallimard.
 It is Mukasonga's fourth book and first novel.
-The English-language translation, published in the United States in 2014 by Archipelago Books, was done by Melanie Mauthier, a poet and writer from the United Kingdom.
+The English-language translation, published in the United States in 2014 by Archipelago Books, was done by Melanie Mauthner, a poet and writer from the United Kingdom.

 The story is about life at a Catholic boarding secondary school in Nyambinombe District, Rwanda, circa 1980, prior to the Rwandan genocide of 1994.

-Christine Rousseau of Le Monde wrote that "D'une écriture âpre et tendue, Notre-Dame du Nil dépeint une société qui chemine inexorablement vers l'horreur" ("With bitter and tense writing, Our Lady of the Nile depicts a society walking inexorably towards horror").
+Christine Rousseau of Le Monde wrote that "With bitter and tense writing, Our Lady of the Nile depicts a society walking inexorably towards horror."
 Brian P. Kelly of The New Criterion wrote that the book "is a snapshot of the social and racial conflicts that eventually led to the 1994 massacres."
 Madeleine LaRue of Music & Literature wrote that "The West has indeed too often dismissed suffering in Africa, but books like Our Lady of the Nile remind us why we must not be dismissive, why we must not look away."

 In 2022, the novel was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II.

-Plot
+Synopsis

 The story takes place at an all-girls lycée at the top of a hill, near the source of the Nile River.
-The story is set during Hutu rule.
-Most of the students are children of prominent government officials.
-Julian Lucas describes the culture as an "East African Mean Girls.
-The school has a quota that limits Tutsi students to 10% of the student body.
-Therefore only two girls are Tutsis.
-The characters form an ensemble cast and are present throughout the book.
-Each chapter focuses on a particular girl.
+Most of the students are children of prominent government officials or wealthy businessmen.
+The story is set during Hutu rule, and the school has a quota that limits Tutsi students to 10% of the student body (two students per class year).
+Each chapter focuses on a particular event or series of events in and around the school, following the perspectives of several different students in their final year of high school.

-The initial portion of the book discusses a geography lesson in which the teacher points to the high altitude in which the school resides, and the teacher proclaims the apparent proximity to heaven.
-Julian Lucas of the New York Review of Books states that this foreshadows a fall from grace.
-The middle of the novel includes the Tutsi students' encounters with some men, and the final portion of the novel showcases an anti-Tutsi frenzy, orchestrated by Hutu student Gloriosa and assisted by a white teacher.
-Gloriosa had accidentally damaged a statue of Mary while trying to remove a nose deemed too Tutsi-like, referring to the notion of spiting one's face by cutting off one's nose.
-Character deaths are not directly depicted and are instead recounted by another character.
-A northern-origin student, Goretti, ends Gloriosa's campaign and becomes the leader of the school dormitory; this is a reference to the overthrow of Grégoire Kayibanda by Juvénal Habyarimana.
-Gloriosa's father becomes a prison inmate.